Board of Trustees

 President, Northern New Jersey Community Foundation

-Michael Shannon is founding president of the not-for-profit Northern New Jersey Community Foundation (NNJCF) located in Englewood, NJ.
-Mr. Shannon holds a degree in Architecture from Princeton University and a Masters in Education from the department of Organization & Leadership at Teachers College, Columbia University.
-His professional background includes corporate management as founding President, Northwood Corporation; Director, Design & Marketing, of Dunbar Furniture Company; and Director of Design, Formica Corporation.
-His self-employed experience includes design management consulting, free-lance furniture design, and pre-K-12 educational consulting in the fields of Design & Technology Education and Service Learning.
+Michael Shannon is founding president of the not-for-profit Northern New Jersey Community Foundation (NNJCF) located in Hackensack, NJ.
+Mr. Shannon holds a B.A. in Architecture from Princeton University, an M.A. in Adult Education from the department of Organization & Leadership at Columbia Teachers College, and a M.A. in Anthropology from Columbia University.
+His professional background includes corporate management as President, Northwood Corporation; Director, Design & Marketing, at Dunbar Furniture Company; and Director of Design, Formica Corporation.
+His self-employed experience includes design management consulting, free-lance furniture design, and pre-K-12 educational consulting in the fields of Design & Technology Education, 3-D Design, and Service Learning.

 Lynne Harwell Algrant

 CEO, Bergen Volunteer Center and Seminar Co-Director, Bergen LEADS